 This summer road trip through Iowa, South Dakota, North Dakota, and Minnesota marked a milestone years in the making.
-We had visited Minnesota long before we became birdwatchers, and South Dakota was already part of our birding journey.
+We visited Minnesota long before we became birdwatchers, and South Dakota as birders.
 This left Iowa and North Dakota as the final two states on our map.
-From prairie grasslands to quiet wetlands, this trip felt like both an ending and a beginning — a moment that closed one chapter while opening the door to the next.

 Iowa Birding

 Our first birding hotspot was Hitchcock Nature Center.
 We arrived around 10:00 a.m. and began birding the trails, tallying an impressive 21 species in just one hour.
-Highlights included Red‑headed Woodpecker, both White‑breasted and Red‑breasted Nuthatches, and a bright Nashville Warbler working the understory.
+Highlights included Red‑headed Woodpecker, both White‑breasted and Red‑breasted Nuthatches, and a Nashville Warbler.

-Two days later, we returned to Iowa and stopped at Snyder Bend Park, a quiet spot along the Missouri River where the cottonwoods held more migrants than we expected.
-The park had a stunning 20 Northern Flickers!
+Two days later, we returned to Iowa and stopped at Snyder Bend Park, a spot along the Missouri River where the cottonwoods held more migrants than we expected.
+The park had 20 Northern Flickers, mostly on the ground!
 Other great birds are the Eastern Bluebird and the Swainson’s Hawk.

 Before leaving Iowa, we made a fun detour to Le Mars — home of Blue Bunny ice cream.
-The Wells Visitor Center was too tempting to pass up, so we stopped for cones and picked up a few souvenirs for family.
-It was the perfect light‑hearted ending to a day of birding.
+We stopped at the Wells Visitor Center for cones and to pick up a few souvenirs for the family.
+It was the perfect ending to a day of birding.

 South Dakota

-This was our first visit to the eastern part of South Dakota, and our morning began at Dakota Nature Park — a beautiful mix of prairie grasslands, wetlands, and small connecting ponds.
-We tallied 16 species here, including new state birds such as Killdeer, Ring‑billed Gull, Hairy Woodpecker, Marsh Wren, and Cedar Waxwing.
-The gardens were alive with color, with at least ten butterfly species drifting through the flowers.
+This was our first visit to the eastern part of South Dakota, and our morning began at Dakota Nature Park — a mix of prairie grasslands, wetlands, and small connecting ponds.
+We saw 16 species here, including new state birds such as Killdeer, Ring‑billed Gull, Hairy Woodpecker, Marsh Wren, and Cedar Waxwing.
+The gardens were alive with at least ten butterfly species enjoying the flowers.

 Driving north on SD Highway 15 gave us our first experience with South Dakota’s 80‑mph speed limit.
-Seeing a minimum of 40 mph posted underneath felt a little surreal — especially on a quiet rural highway — but it certainly made the long, open stretch toward North Dakota fly by.
+Seeing a minimum of 40 mph posted underneath felt a little scary, but it certainly made the long, open stretch toward North Dakota fly by.

 North Dakota

-Southeast North Dakota isn’t known as the birdiest part of the state, but even so, we added 11 species to our North Dakota list — and with that, officially completed our U.S. map.
+Southeast North Dakota isn’t known as the birdiest part of the state, but even so, we added 11 species to our North Dakota list.
+That officially completed our U.S. map.
 We started by exploring 102nd Street Southeast near Rosholt, a quiet stretch of farm fields and ponds right along the state line.
-Here we found Franklin’s Gull and a soaring Swainson’s Hawk, both welcome additions for the day.
+Here we found Franklin’s Gull and a Swainson’s Hawk, both nice additions for the day.

 Our next stop was Hankinson, population 921.
 We didn’t expect much more than a quick break — so spotting a giant billboard of Cody Mauch, now an NFL player for our hometown Tampa Bay Buccaneers, was a fun surprise.
 In town, we added Wilson’s Snipe and Great Blue Heron to our North Dakota list.